addyrealingo-creator/rfm-gaming-segmentation/README.md

   - Recency: latest transaaction = high value
   - Frequency: more active days = high score
   - Monetary: high ggr = high score
-- Standardized scoring logic for reproducibility

-5. Segmentation Framework
-Players were categorized into actionable marketing segments such as:
-- Champions
-- Loyal Players
-- Potential Loyalists
-- At Risk
-- Dormant

-5. Business Interpretation
-Each segment supports specific marketing strategies:
-- **Champions**: VIP retention and exclusive rewards
-- **Loyal Players**: Upsell and engagement programs
-- **At Risk**: Targeted reactivation campaigns
-- **Dormant**: Win-back initiatives
+- Identify top-performing, high-potential, and lapsed players

+5. Player Profiling for Acquisition
+  - Combine RFM segments with demographics and acquisition source
+  - Analyze gender, age, region, and channel patterns for high-value players
+  - Identify traits of players most likely to convert or return

+6. Marketing Targeting Insights
+  - Create profiles of high-value players to guide campaign targeting
+  - Recommend channels, creative types, and audience segments for re-acquisition
+  - Enable lookalike modeling for new user acquisition

 _Strategic Value_

-This segmentation framework enables:
-- Data-driven campaign targeting
-- Efficient marketing budget allocation
-- Improved player lifecycle management
-- Enhanced retention and revenue optimization
-RFM modeling serves as a foundational analytics layer that can later integrate with predictive models such as churn prediction or customer lifetime value (CLV) estimation.
+  - Supports targeted marketing campaigns by identifying high-value player profiles
+  - Optimizes acquisition spend by focusing on high-potential audiences
+  - Improves conversion and re-engagement by using behavioral insights
+  - Bridges transactional data with demographic and channel intelligence

 _Credits_

-Mentorship and guidance provided by the Enterprise Analytics team, especially Teammate Christopher Martinez, and Sir Robinbin, our Head
+Mentorship and guidance provided by the Enterprise Analytics team, especially Teammate Christopher Martinez, and Sir Robinbin, our Head.
 RFM methodology inspired by widely adopted CRM and marketing analytics frameworks.

 _Future Enhancements_